farirpgs/fari-community/public/catalog/creators/when-suddenly-games/imposition-srd/index.md

 There should be no meaningful separation between when the players are roleplaying, where characters are talking with NPCs or perhaps investigating a mystery, and when things turn physically confrontational.

-That isn't to say even these less combative scenes can't lead to harm ([see Health & Damage](#health-amp-damage)).
+That isn't to say even these less combative scenes can't lead to harm ([see Health And Damage](#health-and-damage)).
 Certainly, there are all types of harm, both physical and mental, that can happen in any situation.

 ### WHAT IS A SCENE